caplogic/Mappedbus/README.md

 * The first eight bytes of the file make up a field called the limit.
 This field specifies how much data has actually been written to the file.
 The readers will poll the limit field (using volatile) to see whether there's a new record to be read.

-* When a writer wants to add a record to the file it will first read the limit field (using volatile) and then use CAS to increase the limit field (specifying the value of the last limit it could see).
-By using CAS the writer will know whether it has succeeded in updating the limit field or not (in other words, whether the limit it specified in the CAS operation was still valid).
-If the CAS operation fails it means another writer succeeded in updating the limit field first, and in this case the writer which failed will retry the operation.
+* When a writer wants to add a record to the file it will use the fetch-and-add instruction to atomically update the limit field.

 * When the limit field has increased a reader will know there's new data to be read, but the writer which updated the limit field might not yet have written any data in the record.
-To avoid this problem each record contains an initial 4 bytes which make up the commit field.
+To avoid this problem each record contains an initial byte which make up the commit field.

 * When a writer has finished writing a record it will set the commit field (using volatile) and the reader will only start reading a record once it has seen that the commit field has been set.